 Practical and scholarly articles.

 For many of these databases, you will need your Harvard University ID and PIN.
 For others, you may need to register to gain access.
 If you have any trouble accessing a database, please contact the library or see the "Getting Help" section at the end of this guide.

-The official codified version of federal securities laws appears in the U.S. Code in Title 15, sections 77 through 80.
-Note: Most practitioners use the section numbers of the Acts instead of citations to the Code.
+The official codified version of federal securities law appears in Title 15 of the U.S. Code, specifically in sections 77 through 80.
+(Note: Most practitioners use the section numbers of the Acts instead of citations to the Code.)

-The official version of the SEC rules can be found in Title 17 of the Code of Federal Regulations: Commodity and Secuirty Exchanges
+The official version of the SEC rules can be found in Title 17 of the Code of Federal Regulations: Commodity and Security Exchanges

 Example: 1933 Act Rule 144 is 17 C.F.R. § 230.144, and 1934 Act Rule 10b–5 is 17 C.F.R. § 240.10b–5